Duda has released his fifth and long-awaited album Fractured – the follow up to 2014’s acclaimed Walking On A Flashlight Beam.

 But you don’t talk to me anymore

-With the release of his new album Fractured imminent, Mariusz Duda, the talented creator, singer and multi-instrumentalist behind Lunatic Soul has revealed a new video for “Anymore”.
-Mariusz has previously spoken of how Fractured is an album of catharsis after a challenging year in his personal life and here he reveals the influence behind it’s most deeply emotional and personal track:
+These are lyrics taken from the single “Anymore” from the new album Fractured – listen via YouTube above.
+Mariusz Duda, the talented creator, singer and multi-instrumentalist behind Lunatic Soul, has previously spoken of how Fractured is an album of catharsis after a challenging year in his personal life and here he reveals the influence behind it’s most deeply emotional and personal track:

 “’Anymore’ is different from all the previous Lunatic Soul compositions and opens a new music chapter in my career.
 Experimenting with subtle electronics and inspiration with the sound of the 80s have always been close to my heart and this time, more than ever, I wanted to introduce all that into the world of Lunatic Soul.
 The lyrics are inspired by the tragic death of my father.”